Andrew-Turner28/Guitar-Song-Writing-Buddy/README.md

 # Guitar Song Writing Buddy

 ## Overview
-The Guitar Song Writing Buddy is a tool aid songwriters and guitarists in visualizing how chords are mapped on a guitar fretboard.
-It shows the location of all neccessary notes for inputted chords and their location on the fretboard.
+The Guitar Song Writing Buddy is a tool to aid songwriters and guitarists in visualizing how chords are mapped on a guitar fretboard.
+It shows the location of all necessary notes for inputted chords and their location on the fretboard.

 ## Features
 - Supports all major and minor chords in Standard Tuning.
 - Visual representation of finger placement on guitar strings/frets.
-- Details all neccessary notes for ewch chord (ex.
-Root, Minor Third, Perfect Fifth, etc)
+- Details all necessary notes for each chord (ex.
+Root, Minor Third, Perfect Fifth, etc.)
 - Interactive command-line interface.

 ## Prerequisites
-- Computer with cimmand-line interface.
+- Computer with command-line interface.
 - Basic understanding of guitar.
 - Basic understanding of C++ program compilation and running.

 ## Installation
 To install, follow these steps:

-1. Clone this repository, or downlaod source code to your computer.
+1. Clone this repository, or download the source code to your computer.
 2. Navigate to the directory with the source code.
-3. Compile .cpp file with a C++ compiler (g++, clang, etc).
+3. Compile the .cpp file with a C++ compiler (g++, clang, etc.).
     Ex:
      clang++ -std=c++11 GuitarBuddyPrototype.cpp -o guitarBuddy
 4. Run Compiled Program.